good-idea/sane-shopify/README.md

 To configure this plugin to fetch metafields, a new `shopifyConfig` property has been added to the configuration.
 In the Sanity studio, use the configuration pane to add these values.

+0.23.3

+Oops, this version was meant to be published as 0.24.0.
+Please use 0.23.2 or 0.24 instead

+Oops, this version was meant to be published as 0.24.0.
+Please use 0.23.2 or 0.24.0 instead.

 _0.20.0_

 The config for `@sane-shopify/server` has changed. `onError` is now part of the main config object.
 Instead of `createWebhooks({ config, onError })`, do `createWebhooks(config)`.
 See the [`@sane-shopify/server` README](packages/server/README.md)